thedynamiclinker/sudocode/zero/bible/1 - Genesis.md

 - An "Angel of YHWH" finds her in the woods and says "Hey you're the maid.
 Where are you going?"
 - She says "I'm running away from Sarai, my mistress."
 - The angel says "Go back and keep doing the 'getting degraded thing'.
 (Go back to your mistress, and suffer the degradation under her hands.)
-- And the angel continued, to the pregnant girl: "I'll let you cum on everything, so much.
+- And the angel continued, to the pregnant girl: "I'll let you come on everything, so much.
 I’ll _multiply_ your seed, and it won’t be countable because of its great number."
 (This angel appears to be a shell script that just echoes strings about cum, unaware it's talking to a scared pregnant girl in the woods.)
 - The Angel then goes "Ahem nvm wait wrong cue cards.
 You'll have a son.
 He'll be awesome and here I already decided on the name for you.
 It's Ishmael."
 - And the Angel continues "And he’ll be a wild ass of a man, his hand against everyone, and everyone’s hand against him, and he’ll tent among all his brothers."
 - 16:13: Wtf is this?
 "And she called the name of YHWH who spoke to her “You are El-roi,” for she said, “Have I also seen after the one who sees me here?"